u-eff-gee/utr/README.md

 ## 6.1 AngularDistributionGenerator <a name="angulardistributiongenerator"></a>

-For testing the `AngularDistributionGenerator`, a dedicated geometry can be found in `/DetectorConstruction/AngularDistributionGenerator_Test/` and a macro file and output processing script are located in `/unit_tests/AngularDistributionGenerator/`.
+For testing the `AngularDistributionGenerator`, a dedicated geometry can be found in `/DetectorConstruction/unit_tests/AngularDistributionGenerator_Test/` and a macro file and output processing script are located in `/unit_tests/AngularDistributionGenerator_Test/`.
 The test geometry consists of a very small spherical particle source surrounded by a large hollow sphere which acts as a **ParticleSD**.
 Geantino particles emitted by this source and detected by the hollow sphere should have the desired angular distribution.
 This test was originally implemented to test the built-in angular distributions which are manually coded from the output of a computer algebra program, and to get a feeling of how large the value of `W_max` has to be.

 In order to use the unit test, the following things have to be prepared:

-  1. Build the correct geometry by setting the build variable `DETECTOR_CONSTRUCTION` to `AngularDistributionGenerator_Test` (see [3.2 Compilation](#compilation)).
+  1. Build the correct geometry by setting the build variables `CAMPAIGN` to `unit_tests` and `DETECTOR_CONSTRUCTION` to `AngularDistributionGenerator_Test` (see [3.2 Compilation](#compilation)).
   2. Ensure that the momentum vectors of the particles are written to a ROOT file by enabling the correct flags in `ActionInitialization.hh` (see [2.6 Output File Format](#outputfileformat))
   3. Run a simulation with geantinos and the desired angular distribution.
 A sample macro is `/unit_tests/AngularDistributionGenerator/angdist_test.mac`
   4. Compile the analysis script `AngularDistributionGenerator_Test.cpp` in the same directory by typing `make`.
 It can be executed with a number of simulation output files similar to `GetHistogram` (see [5.
 Output Processing](#outputprocessing)).